Argentina: What to expect from populist President Milei – DW – 11/20/2023

 But Milei, the 53-year-old self-proclaimed anarcho-capitalist, wants to do more than just turn the country around to "end Argentina's decline" and make it "a world power" and "a model of freedom" again.

 Milei wants to adopt the US dollar as a means of payment instead of the Argentinian peso, which he described as the "excrement of the political class."
 He wants to abolish the central bank.
-And he wants to slash the number of ministries in the government, which he has deemed a "criminal organization," from 18 to just eight and radically cut public spending.
+And he wants to radically cut public spending and slash the number of ministries in the government, which he has deemed a "criminal organization," from 18 to just eight.

 Weary of economic crisis

-The political outsider, who until two years ago was almost unknown in Argentina, struck a nerve with the 35 million eligible voters and defeated Economy Minister Sergio Massa in 23 of the country's 26 provinces: A landslide victory.
+The political outsider, who until two years ago was almost unknown in Argentina, struck a nerve with the 35 million eligible voters and defeated Economy Minister Sergio Massa in 23 of the country's 26 provinces.

 Above all, the run-off was a settling of scores and a protest vote.
 Milei, a former singer in a Rolling Stones cover band, is adored like a pop star, especially among young male voters who know nothing but crisis.

-Like Jair Bolsonaro in Brazil, Milei was successful through his social media campaign, which was managed by his sister Karina, a tarot card reader who only two years ago was still selling cakes on Instagram.
-And he has relied on increasing polarization in a country that is now only united by Lionel Messi and the Argentinian national soccer team.
+Like Jair Bolsonaro in Brazil, Milei was successful through his social media campaign, which was managed by his sister Karina, a tarot card reader who only two years ago was selling cakes on Instagram.
+He has relied on increasing polarization in a country where adoration for Lionel Messi is just about the only point of unity.

 Remembrance of the military dictatorship

-If anything, divisions are likely to grow, as Milei also plans to roll back social policies in Argentina by decades.
-Milei has called for a strict ban on abortion, has called climate change a "socialist lie,” and has even put forward the idea of allowing access to firearms, which he withdrew shortly before the runoff.
-But more than anything, Argentina's future president has cast doubt on the reported 30,000 people who disappeared during Argentina's military dictatorship.
+If anything, divisions are likely to grow, as Milei plans to roll back social policies in Argentina by decades.
+He has called for a strict ban on abortion, called climate change a "socialist lie,” and even put forward the idea of allowing access to firearms, which he withdrew shortly before the runoff.
+Argentina's future president has also cast doubt on the reported 30,000 people who disappeared during Argentina's military dictatorship.

 Reactions to Milei's election victory from other South American countries suggest that Argentina may also become isolated in terms of foreign policy.
 Brazilian President Lula, whom Milei denounced as a communist during the election campaign, dutifully offered his congratulations without mentioning his name.
 Colombia's left-wing president, Gustavo Petro, said the victory of the "extreme right" in Argentina was "sad for Latin America."

-There doesn't seem to be any enthusiasm for Milei's election victory within the South American economic alliance Mercosur, which includes Argentina, Brazil, Paraguay and Uruguay: For it announced that Argentina would "follow its own path."
+There doesn't seem to be any enthusiasm for Milei's election victory within the South American economic alliance Mercosur, which includes Argentina, Brazil, Paraguay and Uruguay: It announced that Argentina would "follow its own path."

 Germany, and especially the EU, are also likely to keep a watchful eye on Argentina's development.
 The free trade agreement between Mercosur and the European Union, which has been planned for decades, would be far from easy with Milei at the helm.

-But this man, who even called the Pope a "lousy leftist," only to later apologize to his compatriot in Rome, will face quite a few political hurdles in pursuit of his radical agenda.
-No president since 1983 has had as little support in the Argentine Congress, with less than 20 percent in the Chamber of Deputies and just over 10 percent among the senators.
+This chainsaw-wielding radical, who even called the Pope a "lousy leftist," only to later apologize to his compatriot in Rome, will face quite a few political hurdles in pursuit of his radical agenda.
+No president since 1983 has had as little support in the Argentine Congress, with less than 20% in the Chamber of Deputies and just over 10% among the senators.

-And so it is far from clear how Javier Milei will be remembered in Argentine history.
+It is far from clear what path lies before Javier Milei, or how he might be remembered in Argentine history.
 "What's the difference between a genius and a madman?" he recently asked.
 His own answer was: "Success."

 This article was translated from German.